wp-plugins/youtube-channel/readme.txt

 = I set everything correct but receiveing 'Oops, something went wrong' message =

-Right click that message on your website, click *Inspect Element*, expand tag with class *youtube_channel* and look for HTML comment below it, message will look like this:

-`<!-- YTC ERROR:
+Login as user with Administrator role and you'll see YTC ERROR message with explanation what's wrong.
+Examples:

-Please check did you set proper Channel ID.
+> **YTC ERROR:** Please check did you set proper Channel ID.
 You set to show videos from channel, but YouTube does not recognize MyCoolLegacyName as existing and public channel.
--->`

 Do exactly what message says - check and correct Channel ID in default settings/widget/shortcode.

-`<!-- YTC ERROR:
-Check YouTube Data API Key restrictions, empty cache if enabled by appending in browser address bar parameter ?ytc_force_recache=1
+> **YTC ERROR** Check YouTube Data API Key restrictions, empty cache if enabled by appending in browser address bar parameter ?ytc_force_recache=1
--->`

 1. Try to remove restrictions by referer or IP in your **YouTube Data API Key** and refresh page after couple minutes.
 1. If that does not help, please try to create new API Key for Server w/o restrictions (not to regenerate existing one).